itisaevalex/financial-reports-mcp-server/README.md

 3. Summarize key financial metrics from these reports if available
 ```

-## Mock API Mode
+## Cross-Platform Compatibility

-The server can run in mock mode using predefined responses.
-This is useful for:
+The server can be run on:
-- Development and testing without API access
-- Demonstrations and presentations
-- Offline use

-To use the real API, update the `.env` file with your API key and set `USE_MOCK_API=False`.
+- **Linux**: All methods supported
+- **macOS**: All methods supported
+- **Windows**: All methods supported, but using `uv` is recommended for Claude Desktop

+For Windows users specifically:
+- For Claude Desktop, uv-based installation is recommended
+- Docker requires Docker Desktop for Windows

 ## Troubleshooting

 ### Common Issues

+1. **Communication Issues with Claude Desktop**:
+   - Ensure you're using stdio transport when configuring for Claude Desktop
+   - For Docker, make sure to include the `-i` flag for interactive mode

-1. **"Module not found" errors**: Make sure all dependencies are installed with `pip install -r requirements.txt`
+2. **"Module not found" errors**:
+   - Make sure all dependencies are installed with `pip install -r requirements.txt`

-2. **Cannot connect to the MCP server**: Check if the server is running and accessible from the client
+3. **Cannot connect to the MCP server**:
+   - Check if the server is running and accessible from the client

-3. **Authentication errors with the API**: Verify your API key in the `.env` file
+4. **Authentication errors with the API**:
+   - Verify your API key in the `.env` file

-4. **Port already in use**: Change the port in the Docker configuration or when running the server

 ### Logs